|

 N M Case Melanie McCracken New Mexico State Police |

-State Police told the media that Melanie McCracken died in a car
+State Police told the media that Melanie McCracken

-accident.
-Her husband, (a State Police officer), claimed his wife died of
+died in a car accident.
+Her husband, (a State Police officer), claimed his

-suffocation."
+"homicidal suffocation."
 What is the real story?
 Update:

-3, 2002, Melanie's case was featured on "NBC Dateline" winning the Edward
+May 3, 2002, Melanie's case was featured on "NBC

-R Murrow Award for investigative reporting.
 10/31/03, NMSP Lt.
-Mark McCracken was indicted
+Mark McCracken was indicted for the first degree murder and evidence

-another grand jury be empanelled to review
+Grand jurors also requested that another grand jury be empanelled

-the conduct of the NMSP investigators.
-4/04, family petitions
+to review the conduct of the NMSP

-grand jury to investigate NMSP.
+4/04, family petitions grand jury to investigate NMSP.
+12/30/04,

-stand trial.
-1/8/05, outcry for
+McCracken won't stand trial.
+1/8/05, outcry for reform in NM. |

 Killers Convicted!!
 N M Case Nathan Romero Albuquerque Police Dept. |